 It works by focusing on words rather than the full alphabet.
 The software uses a combination of animated graphic patterns and sound to improve recognition, retention and recall of words.

-More than 126,000 people used the CBFL solution from 2016 to 2017.
+More than 732,988 people have benefitted from the scheme since its inception, with 173,876 people taking part in the last full year alone.
 Those who complete the programme usually acquire a vocabulary of around 500 words, which is enough for everyday use such as reading the numbers on the front of buses or helping children with their homework.

-The solution, which was developed as part of Tata Consultancy Services’ Adult Literacy Programme, a corporate social responsibility initiative, is currently available in nine Indian languages as well as Arabic and two African languages.
+The solution, which was developed as part of Tata Consultancy Services’ Adult Literacy Programme, is currently available in nine Indian languages as well as Arabic and two African languages.

 Bringing the technology to the masses